Moora

 Moora hosts an older demographic, ranking in the top quartile nationwide

-The median age in Moora is 43 years, which is slightly higher than the Rest of WA's average of 40 years and well above the Australian median of 38 years.
-The 55-64 age cohort makes up 14.5% of Moora's population, notably higher than the Rest of WA average, while the 35-44 age cohort is under-represented at 11.7%.
-Between the 2021 Census and present, the 25 to 34 age group has increased from 11.2% to 12.9% of Moora's population.
-Conversely, the 5 to 14 age cohort has decreased from 13.7% to 12.2%.
-By 2041, projections indicate significant demographic changes for Moora.
-The 25 to 34 age group is expected to grow by 105 people (a 15% increase) from 712 to 818.
-Meanwhile, the 75 to 84 and 85+ age cohorts are projected to experience population declines.
+The median age in Moora is 43 years, which is slightly higher than Rest of WA's average of 40 years and well above Australia's median of 38 years.
+Compared to the Rest of WA average, the 55-64 age cohort is notably over-represented in Moora at 14.5%, while the 35-44 age group is under-represented at 11.7%.
+According to the 2021 Census, the 25 to 34 age group has increased from 11.2% to 12.9% of Moora's population, whereas the 5 to 14 age cohort has declined from 13.7% to 12.2%.
+Population forecasts for 2041 indicate significant demographic changes in Moora.
+The 25 to 34 age group is projected to expand by 105 people (15%), growing from 712 to 818 individuals.
+Conversely, the 75 to 84 and 85+ age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age